donnabrown77/nutrition-data/README.md

 The biggest challenge I faced was figuring out how the USDA food database api worked.
 The documentation is poor.
 This link https://app.swaggerhub.com/apis/fdcnal/food-data_central_api/1.0.1#/FDC/getFood is the documentation.
 There isn't a table that describes which number corresponds to which nutrient name in the GET /v/food/{fdcId} call.
 I typed in numbers in ascending order and then watched the response to get what nutrient name corresponded with which number.

+Features I hope to add:
+Add the fonts currently used for the nutritional labels.

 Here is the link to signup for an api key: https://fdc.nal.usda.gov/api-key-signup.html